-&lt;sup>5 In accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018
+&lt;sup>2 In accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018

-- 1.19 If you would like to be added to the database please register by using the following link: http://mansfield.objective.co.uk/portal. - 1.20 Subject to any necessary restrictions to protect public health, paper copies of planning policy documents are normally available to view at:
+- 1.19 If you would like to be added to the database please register by using the following link: http://mansfield.objective.co.uk/portal. - 1.20 Paper copies of planning policy documents that are being consulted on are available to view at: